caraya/xml-workflow/markdown-source/tools.md

       },
 ```

-The first block of tasks are Javascript related.

 JSHint will lint the Gruntfile itself and all files under the js/ directory for errors and potential errors.